apache/spark/docs/apache-airflow-providers-imap/connections/imap.rst

     Specify the password used for the IMAP client.

 Host
-    Specify the the IMAP host url.
+    Specify the IMAP host url.

+Port
+    Specify the IMAP port to connect to.

 When specifying the connection in environment variable you should specify it using URI syntax.